-- i.
-Dining area must: - a.
-Have hard-surface flooring - b.
-Be distinct from the living area - c.
-Be provided in two-bedroom and larger Dwelling Units - d.
-Have a window to the exterior or be open to the living room - ii.
-The dining area must be appropriately sized for the intended household size and accommodate the following: - a.
-Two-bedroom Dwelling Units: Table with four chairs - b.
-Three-bedroom Dwelling Units: Table with six chairs - c.
-Four-bedroom or larger Dwelling Units: Table with seven chairs iii.
+- 1. Must have hard-surface flooring - 2.
+Must de distinct from the living area - 3.
+Must be provided in two-bedroom and larger Dwelling Units - 4.
+Have a window to the exterior or be open to the living room - 5.
+The dining area must be appropriately sized for the intended household size and accommodate the following: - (a) Two-bedroom Dwelling Units: Table with four chairs - (b) Three-bedroom Dwelling Units: Table with six chairs - (c) Four-bedroom or larger Dwelling Units: Table with seven chairs - 6.
 Dining area exceptions:

-- a.
-An eat-in kitchen may be substituted for a dining area provided the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests. - b.
-A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units.
+- (a) An eat-in kitchen may be substituted for a dining area provided the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests. - (b) A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units.